licx11/LLMs4Influenza/README.md

 ## Citation

-If you find this repo useful, please cite our paper.
+If you find this repository useful, please consider citing our paper.

 ```